OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

     - Declaring increased resources to contact tracing capacity and the intention to do contact tracing for all identified cases, PLUS evidence that this is actually happening on the ground and there is capacity to do so.
     - We will sometimes downgrade a country/territory from a 2 to a 1 if there is evidence that their contact tracing resources have been overwhelmed.
 In this cases the official policy of the country/territory is often still to say that they conduct ‘comprehensive’ contact tracing.
 But if there are very high daily case numbers, and credible reports of newly-diagnosed cases whose recent contacts were not traced, we will not report this as a 2.

+ ### H5 - Investment in vaccines
+- This indicator record spending on vaccines procurement as well as vaccine development spending- therefore covering all vaccine related spending

  ### H4 - Emergency investment in healthcare
  - If specific numbers of spending announced are available, but not a specific date on which this policy was brought into effect, we record the numbers and the exchange rate when mentioned, and explain in the note that this may not have been the exact day that spending began.